 What’s the best wine for Thanksgiving Dinner?

-The Top 5 Thanksgiving Wines for 2013 (because one is not enough)
+The Top 5 Thanksgiving Wines (because one is not enough)

-Hopefully, you’ll survive Black Out Wednesday and be ready for another day of drinking.
+Hopefully, you survive “Blackout Wednesday” (The night before Thanksgiving at a local bar with your hometown pals) and can handle another day of drinking.
 While there are a few ideal turkey pairing wines, there’s more to selecting the best wine for Thanksgiving dinner than the bird.
 Consider the following:

 - Your house will smell redolent of turkey and pumpkin pie spice.